pcaston/OpenPeerPower.github.io/source/_docs/tools.markdown

 ---
 title: "Tools"
-description: "Description of tools which helps when using Home Assistant."
+description: "Description of tools which helps when using Open Peer Power."
 ---

-Home Assistant ships a couple of helpers for the command-line and the frontend which simplify common tasks, are helping with migrations, and ensure that Home Assistant runs properly.
+ Open Peer Power ships a couple of helpers for the command-line and the frontend which simplify common tasks, are helping with migrations, and ensure that Open Peer Power runs properly.